liferay/liferay-screens/ios/Library/README.md

-# Liferay iOS Mobile Widget Library
+# Liferay Screens for iOS Library

 ## Important note
 __This product is under heavy development and most of the features aren't ready to be used in production.